 Stacey Sanner has worked in photography, fiction and non-fiction writing for more than 20 years.
 As a freelance journalist in the early ’90s, Stacey wrote for the daily, weekly and monthly magazines in Cleveland, OH and later in Los Angeles, CA for Variety.
-She wrote dozens of concert and record reviews and feature interviews with actors, comedians and musicians ranging from Trent Reznor of Nine Inch Nails to Jerry Seinfeld when he was starting out as a stand-up comedian.
+She penned dozens of concert and record reviews and feature interviews with actors, comedians and musicians ranging from Trent Reznor of Nine Inch Nails to Jerry Seinfeld when he was starting out as a stand-up comedian.

 As a fiction writer, Stacey was accepted to and attended the Breadloaf Writers Conference in Middlebury, Vermont, in 1997.